Install KVM and Build a Custom Ubuntu 24.04 Cloud Image

 rm -f /etc/cloud/cloud.cfg.d/90-installer-network.cfg

-Create minimal DHCP config for eth0 only (placeholder file for orchestration later).
+Create a minimal DHCP config for eth0 only (placeholder file for orchestration later).

 Disable cloud-init networking: